Hooks reference

 Hook Execution Details

-- Timeout: 60-second execution limit
+- Timeout: 60-second execution limit by default, configurable per command.

 - Parallelization: All matching hooks run in parallel